sadboyhours/jekyll-now/_posts/2018-11-7-my-favorite-vines.md

 ![blog header](/images/1200px-Vine_wordmark.svg.png)

+VVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVVV

-As you can tell by the title we are going to talk about my favorite vines!
+# As you can tell by the title we are going to talk about my favorite vines!

 ## Number 1 vine that literally cured my soul even though im still sad